sebslon/legacy_fight/README.md

 - Problem: Mismatched database paradigm (Graph representation of Transits History)
   - Solution: `GraphTransitAnalyzer` - Use graph database to analyze transit history
   - Usage of `Transactional Outbox` pattern to ensure consistency between graph and SQL database (TODO)
-  - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - TransitAnalyzer is covered with tests, plug-in graph db implementation
+  - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - TransitAnalyzer is covered with tests, plug-in graph db implementation / prepare migration

+##### Archetypes - with use of parallel models approach

+Based on `repair` module.

 ## Installation